Blog Post

 Tim Daw’s evidence of yet another Pit in the Old Car Park not investigated! – The Bluehenge Enigma

-The discovery of such featuresand the potential for further findings beneath the former car park area highlights the need for a thorough and systematic archaeological examination whenever opportunities arise.
+The discovery of such features and the potential for further findings beneath the former car park area highlights the need for a thorough and systematic archaeological examination whenever opportunities arise.
 These efforts not only enrich our knowledge of Stonehenge’s past but also contribute to the broader understanding of prehistoric human activity in the region.
-As we continue to peel back the layers of Stonehenge’s history, each finding adds a piece to the puzzle of this enigmatic monument’s story, emphasizing the importance of preserving and exploring our archaeological heritage.
+As we continue to peel back the layers of Stonehenge’s history, each finding adds a piece to the puzzle of this enigmatic monument’s story, emphasising the importance of preserving and exploring our archaeological heritage.

 The Bluestone Enigma